Announcement Type: New/Competing Continuation.

 The total amount of funding identified for FY 2010 SDPI Community-Directed grant program is $104.8 million.
 Funds available to each IHS Area and to urban Indian health programs have been determined through Tribal consultation.
 Within each area, local Tribal consultation guided IHS decision-making on how much funding is available per eligible applicant.
 FY 2010 SDPI funding remains unchanged from FY 2009, per Tribal consultation.
 All awards issued under this announcement are subject to the availability of funds.
 In the absence of funding, the agency is under no obligation to make awards funded under this announcement.

 Anticipated Number of Awards

-Approximately 150 awards will be issued for Budget Cycle IV.
-Applications will be accepted from grantees whose current SDPI FY 2009 grants end on May 31, 2010.
-Additionally, applicants from Budget Cycles I, II or III that were deemed ineligible due to incomplete applications or that possessed delinquent OMB A-133 financial audits can resubmit applications under the timelines for Budget Cycle IV.
+Approximately 50 awards will be issued for Budget Cycle III.
+Applications will be accepted from grantees whose current SDPI FY 2009 grants end on March 31, 2009.
+Additionally, Budget Cycle II grantees that were deemed ineligible due to incomplete applications or that possessed delinquent OMB A-133 financial audits can resubmit applications under the timelines for Budget Cycle III.